salah-mohammed/GeneralKit/README.md

 # Why Use This?

+> Write less code, get more done, and keep your Swift projects elegant.
-> Stop writing the same boilerplate networking and table/collection view code again and again.
+> Stop writing the same boilerplate networking for list and table/collection view code again and again.
 > **GeneralKit** gives you a clean, reusable, and lightning-fast way to load, paginate, and present data — so you can focus on building features that matter.

 # Features